Mountain Huts Close Up: Bayreuther Hut at Rofan Mountain Range

 Hope comes from the younger generation who seems to have discovered the allure of a mountain hut adventure.
 The number of people in their mid-20s, such as University students for example, has grown massively over the last few years.
 They come in groups to spend a weekend or even a few days at Bayreuther Hut or embark on hut-to-hut trekking tours.
 Which makes the hut caretaker happy: “Those young people are always having a good time, enjoying themselves.
 They are great!”

-The valleys below Bayreuther Hut are cloaked in a blanket of fog, with the jagged peaks and summits of Wilder Kaiser Range popping up in surprising places and the sun rising.
-Photo Credits: Tirol Werbung/Jens Schwarz
+The valleys below Bayreuther Hut are cloaked in a blanket of fog, with the jagged peaks and summits of Wilder Kaiser Range popping up in surprising places and the sun rising. © Tirol Werbung,Jens Schwarz

 Bayreuther Hut can be reached by a walk of about 3 hours from Münster and from Kramsach.
-Learn More about Bayreuther Hut: www.tyrol.com
+Learn More about Bayreuther Hut.

-From Stüdl Hut on foot of Großglockner Mountain to Berliner Hut in the Zillertal Alps to Pfeis Hut in Karwendel Mountain Range: This summer, we will be telling the stories of Alpinist Association refuges and shelters in Tirol and the people who operate them.
-The new “Mountain Huts Close Up” series starts here on the Blog Tirol in July 2019.
+From Stüdl Hut on foot of Großglockner Mountain to Berliner Hut in the Zillertal Alps to Pfeis Hut in Karwendel Mountain Range: We are telling the stories of Alpinist Association refuges and shelters in Tirol and the people who operate them.
+The new “Mountain Huts Close Up” series on the Blog Tirol.